bbillips/AboutMe/Readme.txt

   - jquery
   - javascript

-This is an "About Me" page that can be used to outline the an individual's professional/personal experiences.
+This is an "About Me" page that can be used to outline or detail an individual's professional/personal experiences.
 It includes the following:
-  - A welcome section that informes the user how to navigate witin the page.
+  - A welcome section that informes the user how to navigate within the page.
-  - A few professional sections related to real-world work experience, education, credentials, skills, etc.
+  - Professional sections that include real-world work experience, education, credentials, skills, etc.
-  - A section that outlines the creators journey to where they currently stand in the life.
+  - Personal sections that include the creators journey, helpful hints, and fun facts.
-  - A few fun sections that include helpful hints and fun facts.
+The user is able to control how much or how little information they would like to see by interacting with buttons on the page.